 The G32 threading cycle is a single linear move synced to the spindle speed.
-F specifies the lead or pitch of the thread when in the feed per revolution (G99) mode.
+F specifies the lead or pitch of the thread.
 For example a 20 TPI thread would have a pitch of .05 inches, so program F.05.
 By default the movement is basic linear move with synced feedrate.
 By default the lead is assumed to be along the major axis of the current plane selection; for G17 XY plane lead is along the X axis, G18 ZX plane is along the Z axis, G19 is along the Y axis.
+Machine builders and advanced users have the added option to create custom M codes to specify the feed vector to create custom threads.
+Address Q specifies the start angle of the thread.
+This can be used for creating threads timed to a feature of the part or for cutting threads with multiple starts.
+This feature requires position feedback from the spindle, the accuracy of the feedback will determine the accuracy of the start angle.
+Not all machines will have this capability.